 Finally, ABA treatment strives for the individual to be less dependent on the therapy over time.
 While early stages of the treatment focus on establishing support for the individual, this focus eventually graduates to supervised behavior, and culminates in the individual living independently.
 This leveling process is not merely attained by the therapist.
 It takes a strong support group of family members and caregivers, as well as the efforts and commitment of the individual.

 These benefits collectively allow ABA therapists to make a substantially positive impact on the lives of individuals, one that can fundamentally change how their life is lived.
-Learn how Regis College’s online Master of Science in Applied Behavior Analysis program can prepare aspiring ABA therapists to deliver that impact.
+Learn how Regis College’s masters in Behavior Analysis online can prepare aspiring ABA therapists to deliver that impact.